Log in

 Zapier Tables lets you easily view, edit, and troubleshoot connected Zaps within a specific table—and even specific fields—so your data flow isn't a mystery.

-Click on the Zaps button within a table.
+Click on the Connections icon within a table.
 The Connected Zaps pane will show all Zaps linked to the table—and whether they're active or inactive.

 The Connected Zaps pane will show all Zaps connected to the table.

-If you want to see if any Zaps trigger or send information to a specific field in your table, hover over a field and click the gear icon.
+If you want to see if any Zaps trigger or send information to a specific field in your table, click a field.
 Then, select View Connected Zaps from the menu.

 Click on a field header and select View Connected Zaps from the menu.